 Arrrr, Matey!
 Dinner at the Pirate’s House

 The Pirate’s House, on the northeastern corner of Savannah, is thought to be Georgia’s oldest building, and is certainly one of its most famous.
-This is where Captain Flint, from Robert Louis Stevenson’s novel Treasure Island, is said to have died from drinking too much rum.
+Captain Flint, from Robert Louis Stevenson’s Treasure Island, is said to have died here after drinking too much rum.

-Legends abound in the Pirate’s House.
-One of the more popular concerns the underground tunnels that lead from the basement of the house into the sea.
-Back in pirate days, they were used to shanghai drunken sailors — wait until they passed out, then steal them away through the tunnels onto ships bound for destinations unknown.
-That really happened, and the tunnels still exist.
-“Pirate’s House” isn’t a misnomer: it actually was.
-And normal, 18th-century Savannahians knew to stay well away from it.
+Legends abound in the Pirate’s House, including one that concerns the underground tunnels leading from the basement of the house into the sea.
+These tunnels were used to shanghai drunken sailors: villains would wait until they had passed out, then steal them away onto ships bound for unknown destinations.
+The “Pirate’s House” was a rough, dangerous place, and normal 18th-century Savannahians knew to stay well away from it.

 After our meal, our waitress led us on a tour of the house.
-She explained a bit about its history, and showed us into the attached Herb House, the oldest structure in Savannah and (naturally) haunted.
-It’s also the coolest dining room in the restaurant, available for fancy parties.
+She explained its history, and showed us into the haunted Herb House, the oldest structure in Savannah.
+It’s also the the restaurant’s fanciest dining room, available for parties.

-We had a good time at the Pirate’s House … by simply being inside a building with so much history, you’ll enjoy yourself.
-And if you wear an eye-patch, and insist on talking in “Arrr-matey”-pirate-voice to your dinner companions, you’ll enjoy yourself more.
+We had a good time at the Pirate’s House.
+It’s fun to simply be inside a building with so much history.
+And should you wear an eye-patch, and insist on talking in pirate-voice to your dinner companions, you’ll enjoy yourself even more.
 But they might not.

 December 19, 2010 at 7:09 pm